 Rather, we live in preparation for what is to come.
 We live in preparation for something better than waiting.
+Better than a fallen, broken world.
 Better than temptation.
 Better than sin and doubt and fear.
 We live in preparation for his return.
 For the paradise he is preparing for us.